apache/carbondata/docs/ddl-of-carbondata.md

    - ##### Table Block Size Configuration

-     This command is for setting block size of this table, the default value is 1024 MB and supports a range of 1 MB to 2048 MB.
+     This property is for setting block size of this table, the default value is 1024 MB and supports a range of 1 MB to 2048 MB.

      ```
      TBLPROPERTIES ('TABLE_BLOCKSIZE'='512')
      ```

      **NOTE:** 512 or 512M both are accepted.

+   - ##### Table Blocklet Size Configuration

+        This property is for setting block size of this table, the default value is 64 MB and supports a range of 1 MB to 2048 MB.

+        ```
+        TBLPROPERTIES ('TABLE_BLOCKLET_SIZE'='64')
+        ```
+        **NOTE:** 64 or 64M both are accepted.

    - ##### Table Compaction Configuration